JonathanCGill/enterprise-ai-security-framework/README.md

 >
 > The most effective way to reduce AI risk is to not use AI where it doesn't belong.
 Before guardrails, judges, or human oversight — ask whether AI is the right tool for this problem.
 Design thinking should precede technology selection.

 Everything in this framework assumes you've already answered "yes" to that question.
+If your deployment is internal, read-only, handles no regulated data, and has a human reviewing output — start with the [Fast Lane](FAST-LANE.md).
+You may not need the rest.

 ---